Queen scores record profit from booming London property

 LONDON The Crown Estate - owned by the Queen - on Thursday said it made record profit in the year to March, thanks to the strong performance of its central London properties.

-The rest of the profits go to Britain's Treasury or finance ministry.
+The rest of the profits go to the Treasury.
 Chancellor George Osborne on Wednesday detailed 11.5 billion pounds of spending cuts.

 Owner of wind farms and most of Britain's sea bed along with its Regent Street properties, the company has outperformed the wider economy due to strong overseas interest in London property and the UK's growing reliance on green energy.